Exempt Administrative Staff Handbook

 Faculty and staff who retire from Hope College with at least ten years of continuous service at the time of their retirement are eligible to participate in one of Hope College’s Retiree Health Insurance plans.
 The participant will be billed monthly for their share of the premium due based on eligibility guidelines.
 Details on eligibility and premium sharing can be found on the retiree benefits page.
 Hope College will have the right to cancel insurance coverage if payment is more than 60 days delinquent.

 Health Plan Revision Option

 The College reserves the right to modify the terms, conditions, and coverages in the Health Insurance and Retiree Health Insurance Plan(s).

 In addition to health insurance coverage, employees receive term life insurance coverage for themselves at no charge.
 The life insurance is valued at $12,000 plus one and one-half the amount of the employee's annual base wage.
 "Annual wage" for hourly employees will be calculated at the regular hourly pay rate times 2080 hours, or the scheduled hours, if less than 2080.
 The employee will also have the opportunity to purchase Supplemental Life Insurance.
-Details on the Life Insurance Plan are available at https://hope.edu/admin/hr/benefits/life.html.
+Find details of the Life Insurance Plan.

 Should the face value of your life insurance exceed $50,000, IRS requires that the premium cost for coverage in excess of $50,000 be considered a taxable benefit.
 The value coverage above $50,000 will be treated as "other income" to you and listed on your year-end W-2 form.